johannespletzer/stratospheric-perturbation-lifetimes/README.md

 - To estimate perturbation lifetimes using interpolation and extrapolation at all stratospheric altitudes
 - To calculate a correction factor s. s is used to speed up model simulations with stratospheric aircraft perturbations.

+# Limitations
+The input is based on perturbation lifetimes from Grewe & Stenke (2008) and Pletzer et al (2022, under review).
+The perturbation lifetimes come with the assumption, that perturbations have very low lifetimes at tropospheric altitudes and are removed very fast compared to stratospheric altitudes.

 # Python environment requirements
 The software requires various functions from the following python modules: